-As officers, they are entering this service amidst the social, economic and political chaos and disillusionment.
+Situation at hand As officers, they are entering this service amidst the social, economic and political chaos and disillusionment.
 There is currently no defined delineation between politics and administration.
 As a result, unwarranted political intrusion in policy formation, implementation, and personnel management has become commonplace.
 The politicisation of bureaucracy has increased dramatically in recent years.
 The parliament has yet to endorse the Federal Civil Service Act and Regulations, as well as service-related laws at the state and local levels.
 This legal void has resulted in confusion and chaos in civil servants' career.

 On the other hand, civil workers are criticised for not being competent service providers; they are portrayed as corrupt officials who are narcissistic, not people-friendly, and nonchalant about the needs of the public and the nation's progress.
 It is true to a large extent, and people's fury and disappointments are understandable.